 The WebAssign assignments are where you will assess your basic week-to-week learning objectives.
 Instructions on how to get started with WebAssign is provided on our Moodle page.
-WebAssign is a paid service that comes with our course text or can be purchased individually.
+WebAssign is a paid service that can be bundled with a course textbook or can be purchased individually.